-The AER's preliminary position is that the:
+The AER has decided that the:

-- form of control applied by the ESCV to prescribed distribution services in the current regulatory control period is available under the NER for standard control services in the forthcoming regulatory control period.
-On this basis, the AER proposes to apply a weighted average price cap to these services, and - forms of control applied to excluded distribution services in the current regulatory control period are also available under the NER for alternative control services in the forthcoming regulatory control period.
-On this basis, the AER proposes to apply price caps to the: - unit costs for the quoted services grouping of alternative control services, and
+- form of control applied by the ESCV to prescribed distribution services in the current regulatory control period is available under the NER for standard control services in the next regulatory control period.
+On this basis, the AER will apply a weighted average price cap to these services, and - forms of control applied to excluded distribution services in the current regulatory control period are also available under the NER for alternative control services in the next regulatory control period.
+On this basis, the AER will apply price caps to the: - unit costs for the quoted services grouping of alternative control services, and - individual prices for all of the other alternative control services, including metering services (unmetered supplies).